Chart Color Schemes

 Educational attainment in Caves Beach aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational qualifications in Caves Beach trail show that 23.0% of residents aged 15+ have university degrees, compared to 32.2% in NSW.
+Educational qualifications in Caves Beach trail regional benchmarks show that 23.0% of residents aged 15 and above hold university degrees, compared to the state average of 32.2%.
+This difference suggests potential for educational development and skills enhancement.
 Bachelor degrees are the most common at 16.3%, followed by postgraduate qualifications (4.0%) and graduate diplomas (2.7%).
-Vocational credentials are also prevalent, with 39.3% of residents aged 15+ holding them - advanced diplomas at 11.5% and certificates at 27.8%.
-Current educational participation is high, with 26.3% of residents enrolled in formal education - 9.0% in primary, 8.0% in secondary, and 4.2% in tertiary.
+Trade and technical skills are prominent, with 39.3% of residents aged 15 and above holding vocational credentials – advanced diplomas (11.5%) and certificates (27.8%).

 Frequently Asked Questions - Education